bravoalpha79/Googly-cricket-glossary/README.md

 If the Contributor authorisation is successful, the UI displays additional options to the user.

 #### Contact form
-For non-registered users, a contact form is available which uses emailJs to send the user's message to the site owner.
-This is intended rimarily as a means to obtain Contributor credentials from the site owner, but can also be used for general questions.
+For non-registered users, a contact form is available which uses [emailJS](https://www.emailjs.com/) to send the user's message to the site owner.
+This is intended primarily as a means to obtain Contributor credentials from the site owner, but can also be used for general questions.

 _Note: with the implemented UI layout, the contact form is not available to users logged in as Contributor.
 It is assumed that, if a user is a Contributor, the "first contact" with the owner has already been made, and subsequent messaging will be performed through personal email directly._

 #### Create-Read-Update-Delete (CRUD)

-The Read function is implemented via a simple centered box displaying the word/term and its meanings.
+The Read function is implemented via a simple centred box displaying the word/term and its meanings.
 (For Contributors, this is complemented by an Edit button and a Delete button.)
 The Create function (Contributors only) uses u Materialize form.
 Initial fields (Term and Meaning 1) are mandatory, while the user has the option of dynamically adding multiple meanings through an additional "Add meaning button".
 The Update function (Contributors only) also uses a Materialize form, with the same rules as for Create.
 The Delete function (Contributors only) is implemented via the Delete button below an existing entry.
-The user is promted by a distinct warning (modal) to confirm or cancel the deletion.
+The user is prompted by a distinct warning (modal) to confirm or cancel the deletion.

 Implemented checks:
 - the first character of the entry's term (word) must be a letter;